casweeney/hyperbridge-graph-sdk/README.md

-# Typescript Sdk Plate
+# Hyperbridge Graph SDK

-This is a simple repo holding setup code for creating a buildable typescript sdk
+This is a GraphQL sdk that handles querying the Hyperbridge subgraph.
+It makes interacting the Hyperbridge subgraph seamless, with developers going through the rigorous process of setting up a graphQL client.